Introduction

 - AI call answering (under 5 seconds)

-- Human backup for complex calls
+- Smart forwarding for complex/urgent calls

 - Emergency detection and routing